IMAGE INFORMATION

 Montreal sent Cook to their minor league affiliate Providence Reds, where cook played a season of Hockey, when he was sold to the Boston Bruins by Montreal on May 13, 1931.

 Cook would then spend the next eight years in Cleveland, playing for the Cleveland Falcons from 1934 to 1936, and then the Falcons became the Barons.
-Cook would play on 2 Calder Cup championship teams while in Cleveland - 1939, and 1941.
+Cook would play on 1 Calder Cup championship team while in Cleveland in 1941.
+He was injured during the 1938-39 season when the Barons won the Calder Cup in 1939.

 Cook then served in WWII, and got to play on the Coast Guard Clippers Hockey team.
-After the war, Cook joined the PCHL Oakland Oaks for the 1945-46 season, and retired from Hockey when the season ended.
+After the war, Cook joined the PCHL Oakland Oaks for the 1945-46 season, and retired from Hockey in 1947.

 Bud is the brother of Bill Cook and Bun Cook.